-- Request for non-approved private school placement; - A school may not request mediation (or an impartial hearing) for a dispute about initial placement (though parents may); or - Reimbursement for attorney's fees.
+- Request for non-approved private school placement; - A school may not request mediation (or an impartial hearing) for a dispute about initial placement; or - Reimbursement for attorney's fees.

 Requesting Mediation

 A request for mediation is an invitation to solve a problem in a friendly and collaborative way.